Engaged Research Grant

 This program is open to applicants with PhDs in anthropology and related fields.
 We also welcome applications from students enrolled in a doctoral program (or equivalent, if applying from outside the U.S.) at the time of application.
 There is no preference for any methodology or subfield.
 Individuals of all nationalities are eligible to apply.

 The application deadline is August 1 for projects beginning no earlier than April 1 of the following year.
+The application portal opens 2 months before the deadline.
 It takes us 6 months to complete the review process and arrive at a final decision.

 Who Can Apply